inga-lovinde/TrustPilotChallenge/README.md

 ====================

 1. We need to limit the number of words in an anagram by some reasonable number, as there are single-letter words in dictionary, and computing MD5 hashes for all anagrams consisting of single-letter words is computationally infeasible and could not have been intended by the challenge authors.
+In particular, as there are single-letter words for every letter in the original phrase, there are obvious anagrams consisting exclusively of the single-letter words; and the number of such anagrams equals to the number of all letter permutations of the original phrase, which is too high.

 2. Every word or phrase could be thought of as a vector in 26-dimensional space, with every component equal to the number of corresponding letters in the original word.
 That way, vector corresponding to some phrase equals to the sum of vectors of its words.